About

 Conceptually and visually, my images aim to evoke the sublime.
 I intentionally draw on the romantic tradition of nature as overwhelming and emotionally charged.
 Using contemporary tools, I aim to recreate and update that tradition: to provoke awe, to evoke a sense of self and contemplation.
 The sublime, to me, is a way to access deeper emotional and psychological relationships with the landscape.

 I want the heather to grow over me, for I will not have moved.
 I am at rest here.
 I want my eulogy to be one of the mountains and moors.
-Please picture me in the heather.
+Picture me in the heather.
 Picture me as the heather, for I am the mountain.
 I belong here.

 – Beth Rippin, Derwent Edge, 2025.